-Interested in applying to EPIcenter's New Energy Incubator?
+Interested in applying to EPIcenter's New Energy Incubator and Accelerator?
 We are currently accepting applications for our 2018 cohorts (see the FAQ section for a complete application timeline).
 Before starting the application, take a moment to review our expectations below:

 An "incubator" initially provides entrepreneurs and innovators with an honest and experienced-based assessment of whether an idea is a science project, a viable product or service, or the basis for a business.
 If it is a viable product/service or a potential business, then an incubator provides a proven model of coaching and mentoring through the maturation process towards commercialization.
 The goals of business incubators are to create jobs and foster the entrepreneurial climate in the community, attract or retain businesses to the local region and build or accelerate local new industry growth.